radishmouse/digitalcrafts-meetup-pacman/readme.md

   - As you click, tap, scroll, and type, your browser responds.
 Each of these interactions is called an event.
   - You can customize how the browser responds by writing functions that handle different kinds of events.

+# For the more curious: requestAnimationFrame

+If you were to add more complexity (ghosts, time limits, etc.), you should check out the requestAnimationFrame API.
+[An excellent introduction is here.](https://css-tricks.com/using-requestanimationframe/)

 # Some handy keyboard shortcuts in vs code:

 - move line up/down: `opt + up/down`